GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 To access a proxy upstream API, pass an OAuth token in the authorization header.
 Generate the OAuth token using OP Client credentials by sending a request to the oxd `/get-client-token` API.

-For example, tor access a Kong proxy using an OAuth token:
+For example, to access a Kong proxy using an OAuth token:

 ```
 curl -X GET \